 In July of 2016, Hillary Rodham Clinton became the first woman in history to represent a major party in a United States presidential election.
-She was also the first woman to win the Iowa Presidential Caucus, first First Lady elected to the United States Senate, and the first female senator from New York.
+She is also the first woman to win the Iowa Presidential Caucus, the first First Lady elected to the United States Senate, and the first female senator from New York.

 Hillary Diane Rodham was born in a suburb outside of Chicago, Illinois in 1947 to middle-class parents.
 They encouraged her to take education seriously, and she earned entrance to Massachusetts’ Wellesley College.
 Her parents were Republicans and Clinton served as president of Wellesley’s Republican club, but the social issues of the late 1960s led her to become a dedicated Democrat.
 When her classmates elected her as Wellesley’s first student speaker at graduation, she said to her peers: “The challenge now is to practice politics as the art of making what appears to be impossible, possible.”

 In 1969, Clinton attended Yale Law School, where she served on the Board of Editors for the Yale Review of Law and Social Action.
 It was there that Clinton met her future husband, William “Bill” Clinton.
-After she graduated, Clinton turned down offers from lucrative law firms to work for the Children’s Defense Fund, as well as on the congressional committee that investigated the Watergate scandals.
+After she graduated, Clinton turned down offers from lucrative law firms to work for the Children’s Defense Fund, as well as on the congressional committee that investigated the Watergate scandal.

 Clinton continued to practice law after Bill Clinton became governor of Arkansas, while also serving as a very active first lady.
 She led the Arkansas Educational Standards Committee, which greatly improved schools, and promoted programs that benefit women.